Followers

 Ambilineal Descent: A form of cognatic descent in which individuals can select to trace descent either matrilineally or patrilineally.
 The decision may be made each generation based on the relative wealth and/or importance of the father's and the mother's family lines.
 Illustrated in this diagram:

 Amphictyony: an association of neighboring states or clans in ancient Greece to defend a common religious center or ancestral shrine.
 Each state or clan took turns in the provision and maintenance of the shrine.
 The amphictyonic members made pilgrimages to the shrine to serve as assigned during religious festivals.
-The Greek practice appears to be similar to the duodecimal or 12-clan pattern of the biblical Hebrew and that of the later Israelites.
+The Greek practice appears to be similar to the duodecimal or 12-clan pattern of the later Israelites.
+The earlier Hebrew pattern was three-clan confederations.

 Anthroponyms: Personal names, some of which are titles for rulers, priests and chiefs, such as Terah, Enoch, and Lamech.
 Lamech is related to the word Melech, meaning “king” and to an ancient Akkadian word meaning priests.
 Terah designates a priest, and Enoch designate a proper heir, or one who ascends to his father’s throne.